 - What is meant by severe financial hardship?

-- Can I access super early to pay off debts?
+- Can I withdraw super to pay off debts?

 - What’s the difference between severe financial hardship and compassionate grounds?